MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/vs-xbox/add-xbox-live-to-an-xdk-project.md

 ## Configure your development console

-Once you have your IDs, follow the [Configure your development console](configure-your-development-console.md) guide to setup your development console.
+Once you have your IDs, set up your development console; see [Configuring a dev kit to connect to a sandbox](configure-your-development-console.md).

 ## Add the TitleID and SCID to your binary